MSO logic of the real order with the set quantifiers ranging over the Borel sets: Decidability of

 { (2)} there is an MSO-formulas $F_{\Pi_\alpha}(\mathbf B, \mathbf A)$over $T^{1+\alpha}$ such that for any subset $A$ of $T^{1+\alpha}$ we have

 and vice versa, for any $\Pi_\alpha$-set $H\subseteq [T]$ and its code $c(H)$, there is $A\subseteq T^{1+\alpha}$ with $S^{1+\alpha}_{F_{\Pi_\alpha}} (A)= c(H)$. \end{lemma}

-The proof of this lemma is exactly the proof of the Decoding Lemma \ref{lm:uniqueness}, where we need to observe that at each stage we have used an MSO-definable procedure.
-In other words, at each step of the algorithm we have asked a question that can be formulated as the satisfaction of some MSO-formula over the appropriate $T^{1+\beta}$, and hence by Lemma \ref{lem:orders}, an MSO-formula over $T$.
+\begin{proof} Within Definition \ref{def:Borelcodes} we have briefly noted that all the choices made in the defining the codes can be made in an MSO-definable way, and these statements are justified by Lemma \ref{lem:orders}.
+Consequently, all the decoding done in the Decoding Lemma \ref{lm:uniqueness} is also done in an MSO-definable way.
+Hence the proof of the present lemma is exactly the proof of the Decoding Lemma \ref{lm:uniqueness}, observing at each stage that we have used an MSO-definable procedure.
+In other words, at each step of the algorithm of the Decoding Lemma we have asked a question that can be formulated as the satisfaction of some MSO-formula over the appropriate $T^{1+\beta}$, and hence by Lemma \ref{lem:orders}, is expressible by an MSO-formula over $T$. \end{proof}